wader/bump/README.md

 Filter name using a [golang regexp](https://golang.org/pkg/regexp/syntax/).
 If name does not match regexp the pair will be skipped.

-If only a regexp is provided and no submatches are defined the name will no be changed.
+If only a regexp and no template is provided and no submatches are defined the name will not be changed.

 If submatches are defined a submatch named "name" or "value" will be used as name and value otherwise first submatch will be used as name.